Sponsors

 HPVDT is dedicated to learning, creating, and teaching engineering principles through projects that push the boundaries of efficiency in transportation.
 Our resources required to operate as well as building materials have come from 25+ industry partners and personal donations.
 If your organization believes in our mission, you too can contribute to developing the engineers of tomorrow and advancing sustainable transportation.

-Since 2018, ANSYS has provided our team with simulation software licenses used to optimize vehicles like Zephyr, and TITAN, currently the fastest tandem bike in the world.
+Since 2018, ANSYS has provided our team with simulation software licenses used to optimize vehicles like Zephyr and TITAN, currently the fastest tandem bike in the world.
 We use ANSYS for projects that require advanced CFD, vibration simulations, and advanced composites modelling.

 Pratt & Whitney Canada, one of the world’s leading aerospace companies, has generously helped fund the team’s operations since our very first project.
 Their support has improved the education of many engineers and researchers in aerospace applications.
 The contributions of P&WC are primarily used to purchase materials and components for our projects.